 - 3.5.1 Several existing airspace structures restrict the size and/or location of design options.
-These structures are shown in Figure 7, and have been considered in the concept design options. - 3.5.2 As NERL progresses beyond the Initial Options Appraisal phase, any remaining options which may encroach upon extant fixed airspace structures will be subject to further engagement with the relevant stakeholder organisation to determine whether a feasible solution can be reached in Stage 3. - 3.5.3 This map highlights regions or areas of the airspace within which NERL considers that making changes or alterations will need additional consideration: - Red segments are areas of airspace where changes may be exceptionally challenging to make. - Orange segments are areas where changes may be challenging to make. - Yellow segments are areas where the provision of air traffic services is delegated to the UK from neighbouring states, within which the airspace design remains the responsibility of the parent state and is outside of the scope of this proposal.
+These structures are shown in Figure 7, and have been considered in the concept design options. - 3.5.2 As NERL progresses beyond the Initial Options Appraisal phase, any remaining options which may encroach upon extant fixed airspace structures will be subject to further engagement with the relevant stakeholder organisation to determine whether a feasible solution can be reached in Stage 3. - 3.5.3 This map highlights regions or areas of the airspace within which NERL considers that making changes or alterations will need additional consideration: - Red segments are areas of airspace where changes may be exceptionally challenging to make due to the type and level of activity that currently operate in this area.
+For example, Danger Areas or specific military requirements at certain military airfields. - Orange segments are areas where changes may be challenging to make as these are military training areas outside of CAS. - Yellow segments are areas where the provision of air traffic services is delegated to the UK from neighbouring states, within which the airspace design remains the responsibility of the parent state and is outside of the scope of this proposal.
 This need to be considered through the design process. - Purple segments are areas of airspace that currently have unusual activity that need to be taken into account through the design process.